Brochure By ID

 These are the courses of study made available by the provider or host university.
 The credit VU students receive is determined by Vanderbilt's University Registrar via the course evaluation process.

 Communication, Entrepreneurship, Anthropology, Hebrew, Business, Political Science, History, Philosophy, Environmental Studies, Arabic, Art History, Psychology, Management, Public Policy, Theater/Drama, Classical Studies, Jewish Studies, Sociology, Film, Religious Studies, International Relations, Economics

 Vanderbilt will use the scale shown here to articulate all grades from Tel Aviv University, regardless of the subject area or language of instruction.

 The academic calendar in Israel is set according to the Jewish calendar, which means that every year the semesters begin and end on slightly different dates.
 Semesters are 13-14 weeks long.
 A pre-term Hebrew language course (the Ulpan) precedes the semester, lasting approximately 7 weeks in fall and 4 weeks in spring.
 The Ulpan is mandatory for those who are not highly proficient in modern Hebrew.

 Spring semester (Semester 2):

-Mid-January through early/mid June
+Mid-January through mid-May/early June